-

 The Group of Experts on Action Against Trafficking in Human Being (GRETA) 3rd Round Questionnaire for the United Kingdom Submitted to the Council of Europe and the Anti-Trafficking Monitoring Group - 2020

-This submission was made by the International Organization for Migration in the United Kingdom (IOM UK) in January 2020 in response to the Group of Experts on Action Against Trafficking in Human Being (GRETA) 3rd Round Questionnaire for the United Kingdom as part of GRETA’s monitoring of the UK’s implementation of the 2005 Council of Europe Convention on Action Against Trafficking in Human Beings (ECAT).
+This submission was made in January 2020 in response to the Group of Experts on Action Against Trafficking in Human Being (GRETA) 3rd Round Questionnaire for the United Kingdom as part of GRETA’s monitoring of the UK’s implementation of the 2005 Council of Europe Convention on Action Against Trafficking in Human Beings (ECAT).

 IOM’s submission focuses on three issues.